openplans/openblock-old/docs/install/configuration.rst

-To do this, you'd have one settings file containing the master ``METRO_LIST``, and then for each site you'd have its own settings file that imports ``METRO_LIST`` (and any other shared stuff you like) from the master file.
+To do this, you'd have one settings file containing the master ``METRO_LIST``, and then for each site you'd have its own settings file that imports ``METRO_LIST`` (and any other shared stuff you like) from the master settings file.
 The site-specific settings file would also set ``settings.SHORT_NAME`` to match the ``'short_name'`` key of one of the dictionaries.

 Most people will probably not be doing that.
-This feature serves the needs of `everyblock.com <http://everyblock.com>`_, which runs sites for many cities.
+This feature serves the needs of `everyblock.com <http://everyblock.com>`_, which runs separate sites for many cities across the USA.